SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     docker rm <container_id>
     ```

+    In general we recommend to use the `--rm` flag when running a container e.g.

+    ```bash
+    docker run --rm <image>
+    ```

+    which will automatically remove the container after it has finished running.

 9. Let's now move on to trying to construct a Dockerfile ourselves for our MNIST project.
 Create a file called
     `trainer.dockerfile`.
 The intention is that we want to develop one Dockerfile for running our training script and
     one for doing predictions.